patrickjane/harbour-scooter/README.md

 - *Bird* (https://www.bird.co)

 Other scooter providers have been contacted asking for support/documentation of their APIs.
-The app is built with mulit-provider support in mind, as such, it will be an easy task to add other providers in the future, once the API is known / documentation is available.
+The app is built with multi-provider support in mind, as such, it will be an easy task to add other providers in the future, once the API is known / documentation is available.

 ## Known issues / limitations